The Coach House Ref 1096

 Features and Facilities

-|Utilities||Dishwasher, Cooker, Fridge, Washing machine|
+|Utilities||Dishwasher, Washing machine|

 |Rooms||3 bedrooms, 2 bathrooms of which 2 Family bathrooms|

-|Outdoors||Private tennis court|
+|Outdoors||Private garden, Shared garden, Private tennis court|

 Oil central heating with woodburner in sitting room.
-Electric AGA-style range cooker with electric hobs, microwave, fridge/freezer, dishwasher, TV, DVD, radio/CD player, library of books.
+Electric AGA-style range cooker with electric hobs, microwave, fridge/freezer, dishwasher, TV, DVD, radio/CD player, selection of books.
 Free internet access via wireless Broadband.
 Washing machine & tumble dryer in utility room.
 Fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Cot & highchair available.
 Ample off road parking.
 Shared use of large, walled garden with own BBQ & furniture.
 Shared use of owners' all-weather tennis court.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shops 5 miles, pub 3 miles.
 Note: This property has a 4* Gold Award from Quality in Tourism.

 Northern England region